Syracuse’s Archaeological Park

 The archaeological park is well set up for wheelchair access, though some of the paths weren’t open when we were there at a quieter time of year.
 They were clearly signposted so we assume they open the paths as necessary.

-Water and suncream/hat.
+You will need water and suncream/hat.
 There is very little protection from the sun when visiting Syracuse’s archaeological park so keep that in mind if you’re planning on spending any long amounts of time there.

 There are plenty of photo opportunities so don’t forget your camera!

 We had a lovely few hours here visiting Syracuse’s archaeological park and could have happily spent another hour or so exploring and taking in the sights.
 If you are in the area then we would thoroughly recommend a visit.
 It was one of our favourite sights in Syracuse, and very educational too!
+If you have a few days in Sicily then see below for some more inspiration.